-is allowed all year at sites shown below on a ermit is required. first-come, first-served basis.
-A backcountry sermit is required.
-Special Notes: Services available seasonally within 1 mile of camping areas include: Wilderness Road = hot showers, gasoline, firewood, evening campfire programs.
+ackcountry Campsites: Backcountry campin is allowed all year at sites shown below on a ret-come, first-served basis.
+A backcountry print is required.

+pecial Notes: Services available seasonally within 1 mile of camping areas include: Wilderpecial Notes: Services available seasonally within 1 mile of camping areas include: Wilde ess Road - hot showers, gasoline, firewood, evening campfire programs.

-10 Total sites - The total number of sites available in a camping area.
+- Total sites-The total number of sites available in a camping area.
 In some cases a park has not designated a specific number of campsites.
-In these cases, the number of sites is listed as "open" if the park does not impose restrictions on how many persons may use the camping area; or "ltd" (limited) if the park does impose restrictions.

-RVs-Sites for recreational vehicles are available.
-All types of RVs-from trailers to motorhomes to small tentcampers-are permitted unless otherwise noted in the text above the chart.
-Campground limits on the length of RVs and the availability of water, electrical, and sewage hookups also may be noted above.
+In these cases, the number of sites is listed as "open" if the park does not impose restrictions on how many persons may use the camping area; or 'Itd' (limited) if the park does impose restrictions. - PRVs-Sites for recreational vehicles are available.
+All types of RVs-from trailers to motorhomes to small tent-campers-are permitted unless otherwise noted in the text above the chart.
+Campground limits on the length of RVs and the availability of water, electrical, and sewage hookups also may be noted above. - Tents-Sites for tent camping are available.